jleahred/dynparser/README.md

 A parser is something that takes an `input`, process it with some `rules` and generate an `AST`

+There are also some tools to manage the `AST` (pruning, compacting...)

 ![simple_parser](./doc_images/simple_parser.png "Simple parser")

 In order to create the grammar, you can build a set of rules, or you can use